 How a World Class Sommelier Delivers the Ultimate Wine Getaway

-With 400 vineyards, 250 days of sunshine a year, 150 restaurants—including fifteen Michelin stars—and ninety tasting rooms, the destination is ripe with choice.
+Today, with 400 vineyards, 250 days of sunshine a year, 150 restaurants—including fifteen Michelin stars—and ninety tasting rooms, the destination is ripe with choice.
 Rich history and breathtaking landscapes round Napa Valley’s offerings, making it an unparalleled destination defined by its signature laid-back sophistication.

 It’s the kind of place where you settle in without trying, surrounded by the valley’s quiet magic.